Peter Lamelas

-Peter Lamelas is a Cuban-American diplomat, physician, and entrepreneur who has served as the United States ambassador to Argentina since 2025.
-He is also the founder and former CEO of MD Now Urgent Care; one of Florida's largest urgent care networks.
+Peter Lamelas (born December 1958) is a Cuban-American diplomat, physician, and entrepreneur who has served as the United States ambassador to Argentina since 2025.
+He is a major donor to the Republican Party donating over $600,000 to Republicans in the 2024 United States presidential election.
+Lamelas is also the founder and former CEO of MD Now Urgent Care, an urgent care network in Florida.

 Early life and education

-Peter Lamelas was born in Cuba and immigrated to the United States as a child with his family to escape the communist regime.
-His family arrived in the U.S. with limited resources, and their journey has been described as emblematic of the "American Dream."
+Peter Lamelas was born in Cuba and immigrated to the United States as a child with his family.
 Lamelas pursued higher education in medicine, earning an M.D. from Universidad Central del Este and later completing an M.B.A. at Nova Southeastern University.

 Early career

 Lamelas is the founder and former CEO of MD Now Urgent Care, which he expanded into one of Florida's largest urgent care networks.
 Under his leadership, the company partnered with two private equity firms and became a leading healthcare provider in the nation.
 He also serves as a Board Advisor to MD Now and has over 20 years of experience in emergency medicine and emergency medical services.

-In addition to his entrepreneurial success, Lamelas has been actively involved in medical governance.
+In addition to his entrepreneurial activities, Lamelas has been actively involved in medical governance.
 He served on the Florida Board of Medicine, appointed by then-governor Jeb Bush, and was a member of the board of directors for the Urgent Care Association of America.
 He has also contributed to community service through various non-profit organizations in South Florida.